 What is Daylight Harvesting?

-Open-loop systems monitor only the natural light, and do not count the electric lighting contributions.
-The light sensor is not exposed to any electric light and is typically mounted in exterior of the building or near a window or skylight facing opposite from the controlled light fixtures.
-Because there is no feedback from the electric lighting, this is considered an open loop.
-With open loop systems, the sensor is affected by passing light level changes, but it does not monitor electric light levels.
-Open loop systems are often preferred for applications that are not dependent on accuracy or in outdoor environments.
-Some examples include hallway or atrium, and parking lots or garages.
-Open loop systems are typically programmed by setting lighting set points that activate specific lighting presets or looks.
-As the light level changes to a specific range, the electric light output is adjusted to a predetermined level.
-It is typical to set a threshold, or set point, that triggers a system action.
+- Open-loop systems monitor only the natural light, and do not count the electric lighting contributions.
+In this case the sensor is mounted on the building exterior or facing outward near a window or skylight.
+Because there is no feedback from the electric light, this is considered an open loop.
+These systems are often preferred for less accurate applications like hallways or parking garages.
+Open loop systems are typically set-up by programming set points that activate specific presets.
+As the light level changes to a specific range, the electric light output is adjusted to an appropriate level.

 - Closed-loop systems measure the combined input from both natural and the electric light.
 Because the sensor measures both sources of light output, it needs to be located accordingly.
 It then gives itself feedback, making a closed loop, and a more accurate system.
 Each sensor controls its own zone, and must be appropriately calibrated to avoid frequent dimming or switching.
 Closed loop systems are commonly used for specific lighting levels like small offices, classrooms, or homes.

 Whether you have new building, or are retrofitting an existing one, daylight harvesting can be implemented to save money on energy and cooling, and enhance wellness.